Leap/Earthquake MotE Barbarian BiS Gear, Gems, and Paragon Points

 two handed mace in your hands.

-their power in Kanai's Cube, making way for the full set and offense jewelry.
+for their power in Kanai's Cube, making way for the full set and offense

-This does not lessen their impact in the build, and they remain a key piece for
+jewelry.
+This does not lessen their impact in the build, and they remain a key

-the playstyle by allowing three Leaps within a 2-second window before the
+piece for the playstyle by allowing three Leaps within a 2-second window before

-Greater Rift progression.
-The general recommendation for this slot, especially
+during Greater Rift progression.
+The general recommendation for this slot,

-for high-end pushing and Hardcore, is Band of Might.
-It offers the massive
+especially for high-end pushing and Hardcore, is Band of Might.
+It offers

-every 8 seconds.
-You can also gamble on a favorable rift and monster composition
+at least once every 8 seconds.
+You can also gamble on a favorable rift and

 Convention of Elements.